-First Line of Defence 2 S econd Line of Defence e Third Line of Defence Operational Processes and Management Reviews Management informantion and data.
+First Line of Defence 2 9 Second Line of Defenc e Third Line of Defence Operational Processes and Management Reviews Management informantion and data.
 Other - Self assessment Compliance / Quality Health and Safety / Estates Risk Management Regulatory Body Internal Audit/NWSSP Estates External Audit Risk of loss of heating throughout UHL due to serious corrosion of Main Boiler F&E Tanks monitoring of the tank is carried out.
-Review of euqipment in line with replacement schemes for 2023/2024.
+Continually monitored through maintenance reports Review of eugipment in line with replacement schemes for 2023/2024.
 Assurance & compliance meetings are held monthly at which escalated risks can be discussed.
-Six monthly reviews of risk assessments carried out by Assurance & Compliance team. monitored through maintenance reports Last risk register workshop for CEF was held on 5th October 2022.
+Six monthly reviews of risk assessments carried out by Assurance & Compliance team. maintenance reports Last risk register workshop for CEF was held on 5th October 2022.
 Risk reviewed by Risk and Regulation team in January 2023 None as system still meeting requirements.
 Replacement of the F&E Tanks has been included in the EFAB replacement schemes for 2023/2024.
 This has been endorsed by NWSSP and we await final approval from WG for replacement of F&E Tanks.

-Firs t Line of Defence Second Line of Defend e Third Line of Defence Operational Processes and Management Reviews Management informantion and data.
-Other - Self assessment Compliance / Quality Health and Safety / Estates Risk Management Regulatory Body Internal Audit External Audit Risk of patient harm and breaches of Welsh Government waiting time guidance due to delays admitting patients from WAST data on waiting times.
-Use of WAST Launchpad in the discussed at Directorate Performance Reviews monthly.
+Firs t Line of Defence Second Line of Defence e Third Line of Defence Operational Processes and Management Reviews Management informantion and data.
+Other - Self assessment Compliance / Quality Health and Safety / Estates Risk Management Regulatory Body Internal Audit External Audit Risk of patient harm and breaches of Welsh Government waiting time guidance due to delays admitting patients from WAST Triage of all patients held on an ambulance and clear escalation process in place for a deteriorating patient.
+Protection of resus buffer wherever possible.
+Standard Operational Policy in place to support Immediate Release requests.
+Joint partnership with OPAT and the use of FCP and onboarding when ambulances are held for 3 hours.
+Transformational work undertaken and the implementation of initiatives to support flow eg, RATZ, Virtual Ward, and Speciality Hub.
+2 hourly safety huddles. data on waiting times.
+Use of WAST discussed at Directorate Performance Reviews monthly.
 Joint meetings with .
 Directorate Performance Reviews and Quality and Safety meetings.
-Discussed at Clinical Board Quality and Safety Meetings bi monthly. provided any support or assurance regarding controls in relation HIW WAST Local Review 2021 and updated October 2022 Have Internal Audit Undertaken a Review in Relation to the issues identified by this risk?
+Discussed at Clinical Board Quality and Safety Meetings bi monthly. provided any support or assurance regarding Clinical Board Have Internal Audit Undertaken a Review in Relation to the issues identified by this risk?
 If so what was the Audit Report Title and Outcome?
 Have we received any feedback from an external regulator in relation to this issue?
-What was the feedback? - E.g. CHC or other external review?
+What was the feedback? - £.g.
+CHC or other external review?

-Report Title: Single Tender Ac tions 5 Agenda Item no. 7.11 Meeting: Audit CommitteePublicXMeetingPrivateDate: - · · · · · · · · · · · · · · · · · · · 7 th February 2023 Status (please tick one only): Assurance х Approval Information Lead Executive: Executive Directo r of Finance Report Author Assistant Director of F Procurement Servio ces a and Executive P rocurement Lead - (Title): C&V Main Report Background and cur rent situation.
+Report Title: Single Tender Ac tions 5 Agenda Item no. 7.10 Meeting: Audit Committee Public Private Х Meeting Date: 7 th February 2023 Status (please tick one only): Assurance Х Approval Information Lead Executive: Executive Directo r of Finance Report Author Assistant Director of F Procurement Servio ces a and Executive P rocurement Lead - (Title): C&V Main Report Background and cur rent situation.